 The week before school starts is also a great time to take advantage of the alone time with the kids before the hectic school year begins.
 Here are some trips and crafts to do together or to make for your kids to eek out the last bits of fun from the summer.

-Deb Chitwood of Living Montessori Now shares the many ways they mark the start of their homeschool year, including taking a family hike or field trip.
+Deb Chitwood of Living Montessori Now shares the many ways they celebrate the start of their homeschool year, including taking a family hike or field trip.

 Maggie at Red Ted Art has a great tutorial for a traditional German craft to start the school year.
 It's called Schultute.
-It looks small in this picture but you should click through to her other blog Life at the Zoo, it's pretty large!
+It looks small in this picture but you should click through to her other blog Life at the Zoo to see a big picture of the Schultute– it's pretty large!

-Gina at East Coast Mommy put together some classmate gifts for her son's classmates, what a nice way to incorporate an act of kindness by giving to others!
+Gina at East Coast Mommy put together some first day of school classmate gifts for her son's classmates, what a nice way to incorporate an act of kindness by giving to others!